 Bigbury-on-Sea hosts the fascinating Burgh Island with its 14th century pub, The Pilchard Inn.
 The island is only accessible at low tide or by sea tractor at high tide.
 At low tide the beach is a large expanse of sand and lapped by shallow waters, it offers safe fun for all members of the family.
-Rock pools are dotted all over the beach, often filled with crabs and shrimps waiting to be caught.

 A varied selection of water sports equipment is available for hire from the beach car park.
 There are lifeguards present at Bigbury beach from May to September and the beach also has a first-aid room.
 You can take your dog onto Bigbury beach, although they are restricted to certain areas during the summer months.
 Bigbury beach is one of the main attractions about holidaying in Bigbury.

 Closeby is Modbury, an attractive and busy Georgian town, and well worth a visit with its interesting local shops.